Zyzonix/MontSy/README.md

 ```
 $ Make
 ```
-- To start the system service type
+- To start the system service type (this command is the main command for starting the monitoring)
 ```
 $ Make start
 ```